mbeddr/mps-platform-docs/src/doc/docs/mbeddr/big_project.md

 A better approach is to use the BigProject contained in the mbeddr repository.
 This project loads all languages and solutions available in the individual projects, thus you can run a migration once that executes on all these modules.

 1. Open project `mbeddr.core\tools\BigProject` with IntelliJ IDEA community edition.
-2. In Idea click in the menu on `Run > Run BigProjectGenerator`
+2. In Idea click in the menu on *Run* --> *Run BigProjectGenerator*.
-    1. If an SDK isn't configured, follow the error message in the bottom right corner or via project settings and select a Java 11 SDK installed on your system
+    1. If an SDK isn't configured, follow the error message in the bottom right corner or via project settings and select a Java 11 SDK that's installed on your system.
-    2. use "default" for project language level
+    2. Use *default* for the project language level.
-    3. If a project compiler output path isn't configured, set it to `mbeddr.core\tmp\BigProject`
+    3. If a project compiler output path isn't configured, set it to `mbeddr.core\tmp\BigProject`.
     4. Close and open the project again to run the project generator.
 3. Check generation feedback.
 It looks like this:
    ```